 Why do climbers wear shoes that are too tight?

 A: Tight fitting shoes provide greater sensitivity and allow climbers to perform precise moves.
-In tighter shoes, climbers can perform heel hooks well.
+In tighter shoes, climbers can perform heel hooking well.

 What is a low-volume climbing shoe?

 Low volume shoes mean that your feet will fit snugly in the shoe.
 They are narrow and have a smaller heel shape.
-They are also good for flat feet.
+They are also good as flat shoes.
 They are often referred to as Ladies’ climbing shoes.
-Often climbing shoes brands make shoes in both high-volume and low-volume variants.
-For example, the Mad Rock Drone which we reviewed above, comes in HV and LV variants.
+Often climbing shoe brands make shoes in both high-volume and low-volume variants.
+For example, the Mad Rock Drone made by climbing shoe companies which we reviewed above, comes in HV and LV variants.

 Is La Sportiva Mythos still good?

 Although an old shoe, La Sportiva Mythos is still exceptionally good.
-It is extremely comfortable and gives a great all-round performance.
+It is extremely comfortable and gives a great all-round performance, which should be considered when buying rock climbing shoes.

 Conclusion:

-We have listed some of the best climbing shoe options for narrow feet.
+We have listed some of the best climbing shoes brands among the climbing shoe world for narrow feet.
 Feel free to try any of them to see if it resonates with you.
 You can also try women’s versions of your favorite shoes to get a better fit.

-Nowadays, quite a few brands are making HV and LV shoes.
+Nowadays, quite a few climbing shoe brands are making shoes with HV and LV features.
 Mad Rock, Tenaya, Red Chili to name a few.
 You can try and see which brand’s low-volume shoes suit you best.
 Happy climbing!